BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Unlike Keysends, AMP allows for generation of static invoices.
 This can be useful for creating static payment requests that can be used for donation or subscription type services.

-Like Keysends, AMP invoices can not provide proof of payments so they may not be viable in some situations such as paying a merchant.
-[Simplified multipath payments](https://bitcoinops.org/en/topics/multipath-payments/) (SMPs) can resolve this issue, though at the expense of payments being easier to correlate reducing privacy benefits.
+Like Keysends, AMP invoices can not provide proof of payments, so they may not be viable in some situations, such as paying a merchant.
+[Simplified multipath payments](https://bitcoinops.org/en/topics/multipath-payments/) (SMPs) can resolve this issue, though at the expense of payments being easier to correlate, reducing privacy benefits.

 AMP invoices do not allow senders to attach a description for the receiver to their payment.
 This makes it difficult for receivers to know who paid them and what it was for.